SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 Step 5 - Update the JBoss server configuration – ‘urn:jboss:domain:ee’ subsystem to specify the Solace Resource Adapter module as a Global Module:

-Note: the version of the subsystem, "V.V" depends on your JBoss EAP version.
+Note: The version of the subsystem, "V.V" depends on your JBoss EAP version.

 ```xml
 <subsystem xmlns="urn:jboss:domain:ee:V.V">